honestbee/honestbee.github.io/_posts/2017-01-30-getting-your-rails-setup-right.markdown

 However, weighing it against junior developers unknowingly losing 5 seconds each time running rspec on a single file, we found it worthwhile.
 Not only does it speed up the developmental process, having spring automatically installed also `ensures that developers execute tests more often` (which indirectly translates to more tests being written and tests being executed more often).

-A simple measurement of `5 seconds across 50 developers` implies 250 seconds is lost on every test execution.
+Some basic calculation suggests that a time-saving of `5 seconds across 50 developers` implies 250 seconds is lost on every test execution.
 With tests executed, say 5 times per hour, this translates to `2.78 hours lost every work-day`, or `55.55 hours lost every month`.
 That's `approximately 2+ days` for a single developer.
+May not be much, but we get happier developers at the same time!

 ## Conclusion

-Simple tweaks are typically available in gems to simplify your codebase.
-Learning to recognize these easy fixes easily simplifies your codebase significantly.
+Usage-specific tweaks are typically available in gems to simplify your codebase.
+Learning to recognize these easy fixes easily DRYs up your codebase significantly.
 Thank you for reading the article and we hope it helps you improve the quality of your codebase.

 [configure-factorygirl]: http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md#Configure_your_test_suite
 [configure-rspec]: https://www.relishapp.com/rspec/rspec-rails/docs/upgrade#default-helper-files